The Voodoo Doughnut Story

-Voodoo Doughnut in Portland Oregon, Eugene Oregon, Denver Colorado and now Austin Texas, was the brain child of Kenneth "Cat Daddy" Pogson and Tres Shannon who had been friends for a while.
+Voodoo Doughnut in Portland Oregon, Eugene Oregon, Denver Colorado, Austin Texas, and now L.A.
+California, was the brain child of Kenneth “Cat Daddy” Pogson and Tres Shannon who had been friends for a while.
 They always wanted to start a business together.
 Something that would fit into an extraordinary Portland Oregon business climate.
 Something fun, different, and one for the ages.
-After much searching under rocks, tequilas, and women's blouses, they found what they were looking for... doughnuts!!